Published November 22, 2022. Updated March 28, 2024.

 Property Managers Are Motivated

 As a property owner, you and your property manager share a similar perspective: rent collection yields continued income.
-A property manager doesn’t get paid if you're stuck with empty home rentals, Seattle investors!
+A property manager doesn’t get paid if you're stuck with empty home rentals, Seattle real estate investors!
 It becomes imperative for your manager to do all they can to keep each unit filled.

 Property Managers Take on Challenges